Content marketing pays well, particularly for specialist writers, with rates starting at $1 a word. Here’s how to get started.

 Did you sniff the opportunity yet?

-Who does all this writing that content marketing requires?
-Freelance writers and more specifically, if industry chatter is to be believed, freelance journalists with years of experience covering these topics.
+Freelance writers and, more specifically, freelance journalists with years of experience covering these topics.

 People like you and me.